Maher1506/Java-tic-tac-toe-solver/README.md

 ## 🚀 Overview

 Tic Tac Toe is a solved game, with a draw being forced if both players play optimally.
-If a player plays optimally, they can win or draw based on the other player's moves.
-The game is played by two players on a 3x3 grid where each player is assigned 'X' or 'O'.
+If a player plays optimally, he can win or draw based on the other player's moves.
+Two players play the game on a 3x3 grid where each player is assigned 'X' or 'O'.
 The game takes turns with each player placing their mark on the grid.
-The player wins if places his mark in a complete horizontal, vertical, or diagonal way.
+The player wins if he places his mark in a completely horizontal, vertical, or diagonal way.
 The game is a draw if the grid is full with no player winning.
 The game contains 138 terminal states and 255,168 possible valid states.
+The complete game tree at the start of the game has a depth of 9 (first depth 0).

 ## 🏆 Features